sirferl/preamp/README.md

 I used this display in serial mode, some soldering need: https://secure.reichelt.at/display-oled-2x16-80x36mm-weiss-ea-w162-x3lw-p113317.html

-There is a channel display as well, because I have a casing that came wit a source switch.
+There is a channel display as well, because I have a casing that came with a source switch.